 Via Santa Monaca 3r, Florence

-My auntie is a wonderful artist; she often travels to Italy to paint (because it’s impossible to not be inspired by such a gorgeous country), which means she has plenty of opportunities to find some real hidden gems.
+My auntie is a wonderful artist; she often travels to Italy to paint, which means she has plenty of opportunities to find some real hidden gems.
 When I told her we’d be visiting Florence again, she told me I had to go to S.Forno.
 She was right.

-The beautiful little bakery we found actually looked like it’d be more at home in Fitzroy or Collingwood than a tiny side street in Florence, but the retro decor and feel isn’t just fabricated to be reminiscent of the past.
-This is actually an old bakery that’s been rescued from certain doom by an enterprising group of people…
+The beautiful little bakery looked like it’d be more at home in Fitzroy or Collingwood than a wonky cobblestoned street in Florence, but the retro decor and feel isn’t just fabricated to be reminiscent of the past.
+This actually is an old bakery that’s been rescued by an enterprising group of people…

 The space has been a forno (bakery) for over 100 years.
 For the past 40 years, baker Angelo has walked into the store every morning to prepare freshly baked bread for the local Florentines.
 But something happened lately.
 After years of 7-day weeks and 18-hour days Angelo needed time beyond the bakery business and local restaurant team behind the successful Il Santo Bevitore came to the rescue.
 Partnering with Angelo, they have brought the business, but kept the baker, to ensure its place in the neighbourhood is secure for the future.